The Cheshire Civil War Centre

 Find out how this 700 year old tree was important in salt making!
 There’s more about salt making in Nantwich here.

 We are fortunate to own many fascinating old pictures, which tell us more about life in Nantwich years ago.
-There’s more about our art collection here.
+They are on display throughout the museum.
+We also have a booklet about Nantwich artists in our shop here.

 Shoes and Clothing